 2. To knead the dough I use 1 cup water for 2 cups flour, it may vary slightly depending on the kind of flour.
 Add ¾ cup plain water over the salt and oil.
 You can also use luke warm water.

 3. Begin to mix the flour.
 Use your fingers to mix.

 4. Use water as needed and make a non sticky tight dough.

-5. Begin to knead the dough on the platform or a wide utensil.
+5. Begin to knead the dough on the kitchen counter or a wide utensil.
 If the dough is too tight and difficult to knead, I dip my fingers in a bowl of water just to moisten them.
 Then continue to knead.
 I repeat this until the dough turns soft.

 6. After kneading the texture of the dough must be soft and pliable.

-7. Wrap it with a moist cloth.
+7. Wrap it with a moist cloth or just cover it.
 Cover & set aside for at least 30 mins.

 8. Divide the dough to 8 equal parts and make smooth balls.
 You can also knead the dough again and then roll to balls.
 Keep them covered until we finish using them up.

 10. Roll the dough to a round layer.
 Smear ghee evenly using your fingers.
 You can substitute ghee with oil.
-I am sharing square parathas in this post, to make triangle shaped ones, refer this dal paratha recipe.
+Optionally you can also sprinkle some dry flour here.